Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 The role

-At Helsing, data lies at the core of our AI capabilities and we put huge emphasis on acquiring real world records to validate our algorithms.
-You will be given the task of leading, streamlining and automating the data acquisition and labelling process for the development of our AI methods, enabling you to learn how advanced AI algorithms are trained and deployed in real life applications.
-Over time you will become a recognised expert at Helsing on how to collect and annotate data most useful for our products and grow your career by working closely with our AI researchers and software engineers.
+Data lies at the core of Helsing's AI capabilities.
+You will lead, streamline and automate the data acquisition and labelling process for the development of our AI methods, enabling you to learn how advanced AI algorithms are trained and deployed in real life applications.
+Over time you will become a recognised expert on collecting and annotating data most useful for our products and will collaborate closely with AI researchers and software engineers.

-• Have excellent communication skills and the ability to report and present science findings clearly and efficiently
+• Excellent communication skills and ability to report and present science findings clearly and efficiently.

-• Possess solid software engineering skills, writing clean and well-structured code in Python and/or languages like Rust, Java, or modern C++
+• Solid software engineering skills, writing clean and well-structured code in Python and/or languages like Rust, Java, or modern C++.

-Note: We operate at an intersection where women, as well as other minority groups, are systemically under-represented.
-We encourage you to apply even if you don’t meet all the listed qualifications; ability and impact cannot be summarised in a few bullet points.
+Note: Helsing operates at an intersection where women and other minority groups are under-represented.
+We encourage you to apply even if you don’t meet all listed qualifications; ability and impact cannot be summarised in a few bullets.

 Nice to have

-• Hold a PhD in computer science, engineering or related field
+• PhD in computer science, engineering or related field.

-• Experience in building data acquisition / annotation pipelines for the development of AI algorithms
+• Experience building data acquisition/annotation pipelines for AI algorithm development.

-• An interest in defence hardware or previous service in the armed forces
+• Interest in defence hardware or prior service in the armed forces.

 What we offer